1975–76 snooker season

 The 1975–76 snooker season was a series of snooker tournaments played between August 1975 and May 1976.
 The following table outlines the results for the ranking and the invitational events.

+New professional

+Willie Thorne was accepted as a professional player by the World Professional Billiards and Snooker Association at its meeting on 15 November 1975.

 Calendar

 Order of Merit

 This Order of Merit was published after the 1975 World Snooker Championship, and was used for seeding purposes.
 It used the same criteria as the first official rankings list for the next season.